 - Acknowledge if you slip up or fall back (but don’t let setbacks hurt your motivation)

-Breaking negative behavior patterns takes time.
+Breaking repetition compulsion takes time.
 You have to understand that you took years to create and build these patterns and habits so they won’t go away overnight.
 Anything worth doing requires effort, focus, determination and hard work.